njahs/test-docs/docs/guides/mesh-tool/asset-options.md

 ## Additional Information

 - Asset Version: This indicates which version (RMC or PMC) was used when creating this asset.
 This currently only affects LODs (*PMC does not support them*).
-- Asset Disk Size: This is the disk size of the selected deformable mesh
+- Asset Disk Size: This is the disk size of the current deformable mesh